 Judges must not dress any blooms.
 Judges may, though, measure an unregistered bloom to determine its division.
-If a judge finds it necessary to move an exhibit for purposes of examining the back of blooms or to test for stem length the exhibit must be left substantially as it was staged.
+If a judge finds it necessary to move an exhibit for purposes of examining the back of blooms, the exhibit must be left substantially as it was staged.